Adolescent Substance Abuse Outpatient Treatment and Education Services

 Substance abuse treatment groups provide an opportunity to gain support and awareness through facilitated interactions with peers.
 Individual and family therapy helps to address more personal issues clients may need to discuss, and is important to include in an adolescent treatment plan.

-Our Adolescent Therapist, Marlo Watson, MSW, LCSW-A, LCAS provides most services to teens and their families Her counseling approach is strengths-based and utilizes art therapy techniques to engage clients in self-expression.
+Our adolescent therapists provide services to teens and their families.
+Our counseling approach is strengths-based and utilizes art therapy techniques to engage clients in self-expression.
 Our absolute best effort is made to reconnect clients to healthier, more positive ways to contribute, communicate, and cope.

 Our adolescent program offers a variety of services to meet the unique needs of each adolescent and their families:

 - Individual Counseling.

 - Group counseling.

 - Wake County Schools ACE provider

 - Family therapy, support and education both individually and in group.